 Leadership Programs and Degrees

 BSBA Major in Organization and Strategic Management combines coursework in leadership, organizational behavior, strategy, and human resources.
 The major is ideal for students interested in management rotational programs, consulting, and/or human resource management.

 The interdisciplinary Minor in Leadership is available to undergraduate students in Arts & Sciences, Engineering, and the Sam Fox School at WashU.
 It’s ideal for students interested in management rotational programs, consulting, and/or human resource management.
 Core course requirements include Individual in a Managerial Environment, Negotiation, Organization Behavior within the Firm, and Leadership in Organizations.
 Two Bauer Leadership Center courses—Defining Moments and Women and Leadership—are elective courses in this minor.

-The Bauer Leadership Center recently helped to develop and launch a new Minor in the Business of Social Impact, which is available to undergraduate students from across WashU.
+The Bauer Leadership Center helped develop and launch the Business of Social Impact Minor, which is available to undergraduate students across WashU.
 This minor provides tools, frameworks, and experiences to help students become socially responsible leaders who use business as a tool for making a positive difference in society.
 The Bauer Center’s Defining Moments course will serve as the capstone for this minor.

 Certificate in Business Management for Nonprofit Leaders